 - Organ Transplant Services,

 - Mental Health/Substance Abuse Treatment

 Direct access for obstetric/gynecological services

-Females covered by the Cigna OAPIN Option are allowed direct access to a licensed/certified Participating Provider for covered obstetric/gynecological services.
-There is no requirement to obtain an authorization of care from your Primary Care Physician for visits to a Participating Provider of your choice for pregnancy, well-woman gynecological exams, primary and preventive gynecological care, and acute gynecological conditions.
-Make sure that the OB/GYN is a Participating Provider prior to each visit and that any services that the OB/GYN requests will be In-Network under the Cigna OAPIN Option.
+You are allowed direct access to a licensed/certified Participating Provider for covered obstetric/gynecological services.
+There is no requirement to obtain an authorization of care from the Plan or from your Primary Care Physician for visits to a Participating Provider of your choice for pregnancy, well-woman gynecological exams, primary and preventive gynecological care, and acute gynecological conditions.
+Make sure that the OB/GYN is a Participating Provider prior to each visit and that any services that the OB/GYN requests will be In-Network under the Cigna OAPIN option.